Omegapy/My-Academics-Portfolio/Intro-Networks-ITS315/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 Projects Description:
-This repository is a collection of Software Engineering assignments from ITS315 – Introduction to Networks
+This repository is a collection of Introduction to Networks assignments from ITS315 – Introduction to Networks
 at Colorado State University Global - CSU Global.

 -----------------------------------------------------------------------------------------------------------------------------